Coping and support when you have melanoma skin cancer

 • having goals

-• planning enjoyable things around weeks that might be trickier than others
+• planning enjoyable things around weeks that might be emotionally difficult for you

 Talking to other people

-Talking to your friends and relatives about your cancer can help and support you.
+Talking to your family and friends about your cancer can help and support you.
 But some people are scared of the emotions this could bring up and won’t want to talk.
 They might worry that you won't be able to cope with your situation or be afraid they will say the wrong thing.

 It can strain relationships if your family or friends don't want to talk.
 But talking can help increase trust and support between you and them.